 YOUR HEALTH INFORMATION RIGHTS

-- Request Restrictions or ask us to limit what we share: You can ask us not to share certain health information for treatment, payment or our operations.
+- Request Restrictions or ask us to limit what we share

+- You can ask us not to share certain health information for treatment, payment, or our operations.
 Keep in mind that we are not required to agree to your requests, and we may say “no” if it would affect your care.
 If you pay for a service or health care item out-of-pocket in full, then you can ask us not to share that information for the purpose of our operations with your health insurer.
 We will say “yes” to this request unless the law requires us to share that information.

-- Receive a Paper Copy of This Notice.
-You have a right to ask us for a copy of this notice at any time, even if you have agreed to receive the notice electronically.
+- You have a right to ask us for a copy of this notice at any time, even if you have agreed to receive the notice electronically.
 At the time of request, we will provide you with a paper copy promptly.

 - If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.
-We will make sure that the person has this authority and can act on your behalf before we take any action.
+We will make sure that the person has this authority and can act on your behalf before we take any action

 We are required to: